Shared Ownership Pros and Cons

 Over the last decade, Shared Ownership has risen in popularity, particularly since Help to Buy ended and affordability issues in the market persisted.

-More and more people have chosen it has an affordable home ownership scheme due to the flexibility and accessibility it provides, especially in terms of getting a deposit together.
+The reason for this increasing popularity is due to the flexibility and accessibility it provides, especially in terms of getting a deposit together.

-What are the Shared Ownership Advantages?
+What are the Shared Ownership Pros?

 When we look at both shared ownership advantages and disadvantages, there’s definitely some factors that can change depending on your own individual circumstances.
 Below are some of the fundamental advantages of shared ownership: